coreos/docs/os/booting-on-vmware.md

-# Running CoreOS on VMware
+# Running CoreOS on VMWare

-These instructions will walk you through running CoreOS on VMware Fusion or ESXi.
-If you are familiar with another VMware product you can use these instructions as a starting point.
+These instructions walk through running CoreOS on VMWare Fusion or ESXi.
+If you are familiar with another VMWare product, you can use these instructions as a starting point.

 ## Running the VM